tytydraco/yessleep/out/Dont_Answer_in_Your_Own_Voice.md

-“Now it knows which one you are.”
+"Now it knows which one you are."

-The bedroom door opened behind me.

 I ran into the hallway.
-Every mirror was filled with versions of me.
-Dozens of them stood shoulder to shoulder in rooms that did not exist.

-Some were crying.

-Some were pounding soundlessly against the glass.

-One had no eyes.

-Another held a phone and mouthed three words:

-\*\*DON’T TRUST HIM.\*\*

-The voice in my hand spoke urgently.

-“Go to the front door.
-It’s safe outside now.”

-I stopped.

-In the mirror beside the entrance, my reflection shook its head.
+In the mirror beside the entrance, my reflection wasn't running.
+It stood still, shaking its head slowly, pointing at the ceiling behind me.

-The phone continued:

-“Open the door, Daniel.”

-Three knocks came from the other side.

-Then a man in the corridor called my name.

-He sounded exactly like me.

-“Don’t listen to the phone,” he pleaded.
-“That isn’t me.”

-My reflection pointed at the bedroom.

-The tall thing wearing my mother’s nightgown was crawling toward me along the ceiling.
+The tall thing wearing my mother's nightgown was crawling toward me along the ceiling.

-“Open the door!” the phone shouted.

-“No!” cried the voice outside.
-“It wants you to let it out!”

-The ceiling creature turned its faceless head toward the door.

-For the first time, I understood.

-Whatever was outside wasn’t trying to enter.

-It was trying to keep this thing inside.

-I backed away from the entrance.

-The phone began to laugh.

-Not with my voice anymore.

-With hundreds of voices.

-Children.
-Old women.
-Men speaking languages I didn’t understand.
-People begging, praying, and screaming over one another.

-Then the screen lit up.
+Then my phone screen lit up.